Step 6 7

 - Time line of process.

-Client sends me such information as follows (if available) to allow me to evaluate their needs:
+Client provides such information as follows (if available) to allow me to evaluate their needs:

 - Project brief.